 Map of Austria-Hungary in 1914.
-The itinerary of Jaroslav Šerák took place entirely within the borders of the Dual Monarchy.
+The itinerary of Švejk took place entirely within the borders of the Dual Monarchy.

 This web page will in due course contain a full overview of all the geographical references in the novel; from Prague in the introduction to Klimontów in the unfinished Book Four.
 Countries, cities, towns, villages, mountains, oceans, lakes, rivers, islands, buildings are included.
 Note that from 14 September 2013, institutions (including pubs) have been moved to the new 'Institutions' page.
 The list is sorted according to the order in which the names appear through the novel.
 The chapter headlines are from Zenny K. Sadlon's recent translation and will in most cases differ from Cecil Parrott British diplomat and academic (1909-1984), biographer of Hašek, translator of Švejk and several short stories.
 Author of a conceptual study on Švejk and the short stories. 's translation from 1973.

 - The facts are mainly taken from Internet sources but cross-verified when possible

-- The quotes in Czech are copied from the online version of sv: provided by Jaroslav Šerák Czech Hašek-expert, owner and editor of Virtuální muzeum Jaroslava Haška.
+- The quotes in Czech are copied from the on-line version of Švejk: provided by Jaroslav Šerák Czech Hašek-expert, owner and editor of Virtuální muzeum Jaroslava Haška.
 Publisher of a compilation of Hašek's poems.
 Since 2009 in close cooperation with the owner of this web site, and content is regularly exchanged and inter-linked. and contain links to the relevant chapter

 - The toolbar has links for direct access to Wikipedia, Google maps, Google search, svejkmuseum.cz and Švejk online